RobIsaTeam/courses/README.md

 - explain how we normally run it (and who it's normally for - web beginners)
 - we'll have short parts where we explain something and we would like everyone to keep quiet during this
 - in between we'll have longer parts where we will have set a challenge to work on
+- everything will be in vanilla JS
 - but you can also work on your own d3/threejs stuff if you're a bit ahead
 - we'll be available to help you during this (giving priority to the people working on the challenge we set)
 - but also please ask and help each other out!